MELANIE GONZALEZ, PSYD, LMFT

 It takes resilience to get through life.
 Resilience can look all kinds of ways.
 Reaching out for support when you know you need help is one way you show your resiliency.

 You may be coming to me feeling lost and like your world is a bit chaotic.
-Many feel disconnected from their world.
-I aim to provide structure and support for my clients.
+I aim to provide structure and support for you.

-In my work to slow things down for you.
+I work to slow things down for you.
 We break things down into smaller, more digestible pieces of information to help you begin to increase your self awareness and feel more in control again.
-We work to identifying spots to implement change interventions to get you relief fast.
+We work to identifying areas to implement change interventions to get you relief fast.

 CLIENTS I LOOK FORWARD TO WORKING WITH?

 I enjoy working with motivated clients who are ready to start work immediately!
+I strive to empower my clients to be unapologetically themselves.
 I enjoy working with BIPOC identified individuals and couples and navigating social justice issues and offering support in processing racial trauma.
 I find working with medical, emotional, and physical trauma processing one of my strengths.
 I also greatly enjoying working with the queer and gender diverse community as well as non-traditional relationship dynamics.
 I love helping clients explore their spirituality and discover their spiritual paths and life meanings.